cwill83247/Love-Labs-Love-Food/README.md

 ## Bugs and Fixes
 When using Fixed header/navigation - text is lying underneath removed -- <nav class="navbar navbar-expand-md navbar-dark fixed-top bg-dark">
-replaced with -- <nav class="navbar navbar-expand-md navbar-dark bg-dark">
+- replaced with -- <nav class="navbar navbar-expand-md navbar-dark bg-dark">

 Navigation - within the header navigation would sit to the right of my page
-Fix: Added Flex in CSS to postion.
+- Fix: Added Flex in CSS to postion.

 Layout on Widescreen monitors - Site stretched across all screen sizes which coudl result in distorted site
-Fix: Applied a container Div to wrap content.
+- Fix: Applied a container Div to wrap content.

-Mobile device and Hero Image - hero image was overlaying header when on amobile screen size
+Mobile device and Hero Image - hero image was overlaying header when on a mobile screen size
-Fix: used media query and addign additonal padding to prevent the overlay
+- Fix: used media query and adding additional padding to prevent the overlay.

 W3C Validation
 Index.html page - The element a must not appear as a descendant of the button element.
-Failed code:<button type="button" class="btn btn-primary btn-lg px-4 me-md-2"><a href="#dog-friendly-venues">Lets eat</a></button>
+- Failed code:<button type="button" class="btn btn-primary btn-lg px-4 me-md-2"><a href="#dog-friendly-venues">Lets eat</a></button>
-Fixed code: <a href="#dog-friendly-venues" class="btn btn-primary btn-lg px-4 me-md-2">Lets eat</a>
+- Fixed code: <a href="#dog-friendly-venues" class="btn btn-primary btn-lg px-4 me-md-2">Lets eat</a>

 Attribute a not allowed on element a at this point.
-Failed code: <a href="https://www.facebook.com/TheWatermillOgmore/" a target="_blank">
+- Failed code: <a href="https://www.facebook.com/TheWatermillOgmore/" a target="_blank">
-Fixed code: <a href="https://www.facebook.com/TheWatermillOgmore/" target="_blank">
+- Fixed code: <a href="https://www.facebook.com/TheWatermillOgmore/" target="_blank">

 Quote " in attribute name.
 Probable cause: Matching quote missing somewhere earlier.
-Failed code:<class="mb-3 me-2 mb-md-0 text-muted text-decoration-none lh-1">
+- Failed code:<class="mb-3 me-2 mb-md-0 text-muted text-decoration-none lh-1">
-Fixed code: removed as unecessary
+- Fixed code: removed as unecessary

 # Technology used

-HTML - to build the strucutre of the site
+- HTML - to build the strucutre of the site
-Bootstrap 5 - CSS and layout
+- Bootstrap 5 - CSS and layout
-CSS - to style content
+- CSS - to style content
-Javascript - to create the collapisble menu when on smaller screen sizes.
+- Javascript - to create the collapisble menu when on smaller screen sizes.
-Gitpod - was the IDe used to code the site.
+- Gitpod - was the IDe used to code the site.
-GitHub - was the repository used for source control, and publishign the live site.
+- GitHub - was the repository used for source control, and publishign the live site.
-Google Fonts - used for the Logo font
+- Google Fonts - used for the Logo font
-FontAwesome - used for icons
+- FontAwesome - used for icons
-PhotosShop CS - used to adjust theimage sizes Unsplash.com - used for images.
+- PhotosShop CS - used to adjust theimage sizes
+- Unsplash.com - used for images.

 # Deployment